veselosky/bluebucket/content/p0-goals.md

 Does the world really need yet another CMS?
 I think it does.

 I was intrigued by and attracted to the web from the very beginning because I saw it as a democratizing technology.
-On the web, a loan individual and a mega-corporation were effectively equal.
+On the web, a lone individual and a mega-corporation were effectively equal.
 The platform provided a level playing field that allowed the message to stand on its own, to be distributed globally, available to all at almost no cost.
 The average person could not afford to run